Curiosity, Self-Authorship, and Mindframing with Anne-Laure Le Cunff

 - Choose one action that proves you can be more than the role.

-Anne-Laure’s later decision to study neuroscience came from a similar move: she stopped trying to make the next step fit a linear career narrative and asked what she had been curious about for a long time but had not deeply explored.4
+Anne-Laure's later decision to study neuroscience came from a similar move.
+She stopped trying to make the next step fit a linear career narrative and asked what she had been curious about for a long time but hadn't deeply explored.

-Anne-Laure’s most useful claim is not “be curious.”
-It is that curiosity can be cultivated at any age, especially when you stop treating creative or intellectual capacity as fixed.1
+Anne-Laure's most useful claim in this conversation: curiosity can be cultivated at any age, especially when you stop treating creative or intellectual capacity as fixed.

-That matters because many adults do not lack curiosity; they have learned to filter it through school-shaped evaluation: right answer, wrong answer, efficient answer, answer that proves competence.
-Anne-Laure points to education systems that reward memorized correctness while leaving little space for creative exploration.5
+Most adults aren't actually incurious.
+They've learned to filter every question through school-shaped evaluation: right answer, wrong answer, efficient answer, answer that proves competence.
+Anne-Laure points to education systems that reward memorized correctness while leaving almost no space for creative exploration.

 The training move is to make curiosity behavioral: